 PRO TIP: It can be very hard to list these characteristics without already wanting to think about how and what you will do to access these people, but try your best to refrain from doing so.
 You are still in the information gathering stages, so it’s best to stay away from drawing conclusions about these people.

-It could be anything from having a large budget, to having a dedicated team of volunteers, to having a large following.
+It could be anything from having a large budget, to having a dedicated team of volunteers, to having an all teenage cast.

 Small budget?
 Working alone?
 Don’t have a strong digital footprint?
-Did a key player in your team just quit?
+New to the city with few connections?

 Is the venue offering you cheap/free rental?
 Did someone offer to partner up with your project and cross-promote?
 Are there any festivals your show can be a part of?